simplicitesoftware/docs/content/CTG_30_tutorial/LSN_00_welcome/welcome_ENU.md

 ## Level 1 Tutorial: Introduction to the Simplicité Platform

 During this level 1 tutorial, you will discover the fundamentals of the Simplicité platform.
-We will design an order-taking application.
+We will design an order management application.

 After completing this course, you will be able to take the **Fundamentals** certification exam.

-### Key Steps to Design the Order-Taking Application
+### Key Steps to Design the Order management Application

+#### The Data-Model :

 #### 1. Familiarization with the Simplicité interface
 - Discover the configuration and development environment.